mikaelmendoza21/init-css/README.md

-# init
+# init-css
-A simple starter web app theme using vanilla CSS and OO Javascript.
+A simple starter pack of CSS styles and animations.
 Mobile-first.
-Made up of decoupled modules *init-CSS* (styling) and *init-js* (components) .
+Works well when paired with init-js components.

 ### Animated Classes
 **Fade In classes**